 If you want to know more about how we test and rank the VPNs we recommend, you can check out our VPN testing methodology article.

 Here is our list of the best VPNs for websites blocked due to the GDPR:

 Money-back guarantee: 30 DAYS

-NordVPN is a stellar pick for almost all use cases, but especially for accessing websites blocked due to the GDPR.
-Its huge network of more than 5,500 servers means you’re spoilt for choice both inside and outside of the EU.
+NordVPN is our top choice VPN for accessing blocked content.
+It’s a stellar pick for almost all use cases, but especially for accessing websites blocked due to the GDPR.
+Its huge network of more than 5,400 servers means you’re spoilt for choice both inside and outside of the EU.
 Many of these are optimized for streaming, while others are suitable for double VPN and Tor over VPN.
-As for streaming, NordVPN is great for unblocking restricted sites like Netflix, Amazon Prime Video, Hulu, and BBC iPlayer.
+As for streaming, NordVPN is great for accessing restricted sites like Netflix, Amazon Prime Video, Hulu, and BBC iPlayer.

 This VPN provider has your back when it comes to digital security.
 With 256-bit AES encryption, perfect forward secrecy, DNS leak protection, and a kill switch, you can be sure no data will leave the encrypted tunnel.
 A new automatic wifi protection feature is a bonus if you tend to connect while on the go.
 This service maintains no traffic or connection logs whatsoever.